Mixed Sample Augmentation for Online Distillation: Introduction

-Yet, to the best of our knowledge, the compatibility between MSA and online distillation \cite{dml} has not been fully explored.
-Compared with vanilla two-stage distillation, online distillation can reduce the training expense and computational cost to derive a complex pre-trained model is required \cite{one,pcl,okddip}, and also demonstrate a competitive performance to offline distillation.
-Consequently, exploring the interplay between online distillation and MSR is on the demand.
-In this work, we primarily focus on CutMix as a case study, which has demonstrated a superiority among other MSRs when combined with the conventional two-stage KDs \cite{ps-kd}.
+It follows that one would naturally expect an ideal property named "orthogonality" \cite{orthogonality} where performance improvement achieved by KD does not conflict with MSA.
+Previous works have empirically observed an interplay between the conventional two-stage KD and data augmentation including MSAs.
+Specifically, training the student network with MSA witnesses a significant performance gain \cite{kd_mix}.
+Whilst, the student is impaired if its associated teacher is trained with any MSA schemes \cite{kd_mix2}.
+Yet, the compatibility between MSA and one-stage online distillation \cite{dml}, where an ensemble of student networks learns mutual from each other, has not been fully explored.
+Compared with two-stage distillation, online distillation alleviates the limitation of heavy training time and expensive computational cost, since no complex pre-trained model is required \cite{one,pcl,okddip}.
+Consequently, exploring the compatibility between online distillation and MSR is an essential research topic.
+In this work, we primarily focus on CutMix, which has demonstrated superiority among other MSRs when it is combined with the conventional two-stage KDs.

-In a nutshell, the major contributions are four-fold.
-1) To explore the interplay between MSR and online distillation, we make the first attempt to empirically uncover an interesting phenomenon that MSR can consistently improve deep mutual learning \cite{dml}.
-2) Inspired by this fact, we further propose a stronger MSR strategy specific for online distillation, named as Cut\textsuperscript{n}Mix.
+The major contributions are four-fold, summarized as follows.
+1) To bridge the gap between MSR and online distillation, we make the first attempt to empirically uncover an interesting phenomenon that MSR can consistently improve deep mutual learning \cite{dml}.
+2) Inspired by this fact, we propose an even stronger online distillation-specific MSR strategy, named Cut\textsuperscript{n}Mix.
 3) Moreover, we build a novel online distillation framework upon Cut\textsuperscript{n}Mix to achieve more significant performance gain.
 4) Finally, we conduct comprehensive experiments on CIFAR-10 and CIFAR-100 to show that our method can outperform state-of-the-art KD methods.